-It's a hot topic outside of Missouri, as well.
-Nationally, the average monthly Social Security payment is $1,699, or about $20,388 per year, according to the Social Security Administration.
-Still, many retirees owe taxes on their retirement income, which includes Social Security benefits.
+Nationally, the average monthly Social Security benefit for retirees in 2024 is estimated to be $1,847.30, or $22,167.60 per year, according to the advocacy group Senior Citizens League.
+Still, many U.S. retirees owe taxes on their retirement income, which includes Social Security benefits.

-The majority of U.S. states don’t tax Social Security benefits, but nearly a dozen do impose an income tax on some or all of residents’ benefits.
-(Keep in mind that this doesn't apply to Supplemental Security Income, which is for people 65 and older and adults and children who have disabilities or vision loss.)
+While the majority of U.S. states don’t tax Social Security benefits, nearly a dozen do impose an income tax on some or all of residents’ benefits.
+(Keep in mind that this doesn't apply to Supplemental Security Income, which is not taxable.
+These benefits are meant for people 65 and older and adults and children who have disabilities or vision loss.)

 Which states tax Social Security income?

-Once Social Security becomes tax-exempt in Missouri in 2024, only 11 states will still tax benefits: Colorado, Connecticut, Kansas, Minnesota, Montana, Nebraska, New Mexico, Rhode Island, Vermont and West Virginia.
+Now that Social Security income is tax-exempt in Missouri and Nebraska, only 10 states will still tax benefits: Colorado, Connecticut, Kansas, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont and West Virginia.

 Policies in states that impose tax on Social Security income vary, but all offer some kind of break or exemptions based on income and/or age.
 A few states are currently considering legislation that would significantly expand exemptions and deductions for Social Security recipients.
 Deductions are subtracted from a person's taxable income, lowering the amount of tax owed.